tim-taylor/evobee/doc/markdown/evobee-install.md

 If all worked well, the evobee executable file should now be found
 in the build directory.
-Note for Linux users: should you ever n
+Note for Linux users: should you ever need to do a completely fresh build of the system, there is a script in the `build` folder

 ## To compile the documentation